clairefields15/overlook-hotel/README.md

 The application is a hotel management tool where customers can log in, book a room, and view their past, present, and upcoming stays.
 This was the final solo project for Mod 2 of the Front End Engineering program at the Turing School of Software & Design.
 It was designed and built by Claire Fields in 6 days.

 This application was built mobile-first, is fully responsive, and in addition to meeting the requirements of Iterations 1-3 on the [project spec](https://frontend.turing.edu/projects/overlook.html), has one additional feature.
-The `rooms` API that was provided did not have any image urls, so I fetched a curated collection of images from the unsplash API and assigned them to rooms based on type or number of beds.
+The `rooms` API that was provided did not have any image urls, so I fetched a curated collection of images from the Unsplash API and assigned them to rooms based on type or number of beds.
 Please enjoy!

 ## Overview and Features